nimmis/docker-spigot/README.md

 	-p 25565:25565

-tell on witch external port the internal 25565 whould be connected, in this case the same, if you only type -p 25565 it will connect to a random port on the machine
+tell on witch external port the internal 25565 should be connected, in this case the same, if you only type -p 25565 it will connect to a random port on the machine

 ## Giving the container a name

-To make it easier to handle you container you can give it a name instead of the long number thats normaly give to it, add a
+To make it easier to handle you container you can give it a name instead of the long number thats normally give to it, add a

 	--name spigot